amandabacon/dichroic_filter_paper/README.md

 - Absorbing longpass 500 nm Edmund (Knight?) filter plots in air (no cuvette--OLD) in "absorbing_longpass_500nm_no_cuvette_OLD."

-- Raw data from the Lambda 850+ UV/Vis spectrophotometer in .CSV and .TXT formats of all filters in this repository in "csv_txt_files."

 - Dichroic longpass 500 nm Edmund filter plots using the 73 mL cylindrical cuvette in air and tap water in "dichroic_longpass_Edmund_500nm_73mL_cuvette."

 - Dichroic longpass 500 nm Edmund filter plots using the 73 mL cylindrical cuvette in air and linear-alkyl benzene (LAB) in "dichroic_longpass_Edmund_500nm_73mL_cuvette_LAB."